Covering Annandale, Bailey's Crossroads, Lincolnia, and Seven Corners in Fairfax County, Virginia

 The House Appropriations Committee announced a budget conference proposal on June 12 that doesn’t require data centers to meet environmental standards to be exempted from the state’s 5.3 percent sales and use tax.
 That issue has been a matter of contention, stalling budget negotiations for weeks.

 Instead, it calls for the establishment of a commission to develop a comprehensive study on data centers.
-The final report is due by Nov.
+The final report is due Nov.
 1.

 Related story: Board approves land sale for a data center